Detoxification Through Movement: Yoga, Breathwork, and Somatic Release

 - Emotional heaviness without a clear cause

-These patterns restrict circulation, lymphatic flow, and breath—all of which are essential for detoxification.
-Movement-based practices help restore flow, allowing the body to release what it has been holding onto.
+These patterns can limit circulation, lymph flow, and breathing, all of which are important for detox.
+Movement-based practices help restore flow so the body can let go of what it has been holding.

-This is why many people feel lighter, calmer, or clearer after movement, even if nothing “physical” seems to have changed.
+That’s why many people feel lighter, calmer, or clearer after moving, even if there are no obvious physical changes.

 The Nervous System’s Role in Detox